-Before Covid I used to use Vodka as an under the sink and loo side sanitiser, but since all the science of alcohol content versus bacteria became clearer, I did make a switch.
+Before Covid I used to use Vodka as a sanitiser, but since all the science of alcohol content versus bacteria became clearer, I did make a switch.

 Now when it comes to do a full moon clean, I make my own disinfecting spray using a teaspoon or two of Sodium Percarbonate, activated with a tiny bit of boiling water and cooled with cold water.
 The Percarbonate will release Hydrogen Peroxide as well as the cleaning power of Washing Soda.

-This is an awesome, powerful cleaning spray, however it loses its effectiveness after bout 6 hours so you need to dispose of it same day.
+This is an awesome, powerful cleaning spray!
+However, it loses its effectiveness after about 6 hours so you need to dispose of it same day.